-April is once again Falls Awareness month.
+April is always Falls Awareness month.
 There are a number of activities planned to raise awareness and promote falls prevention in DHBs across the country.

-There will displays throughout Canterbury DHB Hospitals to promote the importance of falls prevention to staff, patients and visitors.
-Through those displays and our hospital cinicial staff we will:
+There will posters and displays in many Canterbury DHB Hospitals to promote the importance of falls prevention to staff, patients and visitors.

 For more information on falls prevention, check out: